-The following are examples of how I design opportunities for learning, developing skill in reflective practice.
-In general, I seek to position students to engage abstractly with theoretical ideas, to practice and develop skills through very concrete activities, and to draw links between the two, striving for an integration of theory and practice.
+The following are examples of how I design opportunities for learning, that is, for developing skill in reflective practice.
+In general, I seek (1) To position students to engage abstractly with theoretical ideas; (2) To practice and develop skills through concrete, carefully bounded activities; and (3) To draw links between the two, striving for an integration of theory and practice.

 - Models of design situations.
 I create models of design situations that enable students to experience and reflect on theory and practice.

 - Four Squares: Tame or Wicked?
 An introductory exercise in graphic design that illustrates the essentials of design.